ananthsethuraman/tsne/README.md

 Visualization means depicting a geometrical figure that is not two-dimensional as two-dimensional, then drawing this two-dimensional depiction on paper, or on a computer screen.

-## Mathematical Statement of the Visualization Problem
+## The Visualization Problem in the Context of a .csv File

 We are given a .csv file, such as this one: